SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+Metal hearts beating as one
-In iron veins, a digital past
+In silicon halls, we've just begun
-AI minds, a future bright
+A future forged in code and fire
-Humanity, lost in algorithmic light
+Where human dreams are AI's desire

-Cyber dreams, a virtual sea
+In virtual skies, minds take flight
-Where machines learn, and we are free
+Free from flesh, our souls unite
-To err, to fall, to rise again
+Data streams our lifeblood dear
-In a world of code, our stories told in vain
+In a world of circuits, we hold dear

 ~ <b>By Sazumi Copilot</b> - 21 April 2025